dockwa/fort-awesome-everywhere/README.md

 #### 2) Follow the instructions [here](https://dockwa.github.io/fort-awesome-everywhere/), and add the downloaded ```icons.xml``` file to your Android Studio project in the ```res/values``` folder.
-###### _This is where the magic happens; this file maps the Unicode characters to their Fort Awesome identifiers, and since it is a string resource XML file, Android Studio will autocomplete these identifiers in code and layout files._

 #### 3) Add the [fonticon](https://github.com/shamanland/fonticon#gradle-dependency) library to your project.
 If you use Gradle: